Wills & Trusts FAQ

 FAQ’S ABOUT WILLS, TRUSTS & ESTATES in OHIO

 Do you have a will?
-Even though it may not be something you want to think about – your passing – it’s essential that you create a will to plan for it.
+Even though it may not be something you want to think about – your passing – it is essential that you create a will to plan for it.
 This is an important document that ensures your affairs are in order before you die.
-Our attorney for wills in Columbus is fully equipped to address all of your estate planningneeds, including wills, trusts, and probate.
+Our attorney for wills in Columbus is fully equipped to address all of your estate planning needs, including wills, trusts, and probate.
 At Rathburn & Associates, we draft a will based on your needs so your loved ones and heirs have a stable future.
 Many people do not think about creating a will before they die.
 However, this legal document helps you address important concerns and ensure your wishes are carried out when you have passed.
-Don’t make things harder for your family by not creating a will.
+Do not make things harder for your family by not creating a will.
 Otherwise, the court system will need to get involved to settle issues.
 Allow our will planning lawyer to legally document your wishes so the process goes smoothly for your heirs.

 You may be thinking about drafting a will by yourself.
 It may seem easy, but it can prove to be costly in the long run.
-Sometimes, these types of wills do not hold up in the court of law.
-That is because they do not contain essential legal details that make the document is legally binding.
+Sometimes, these types of wills do not hold up in a court of law.
+That is because they do not contain essential legal details that make the document legally binding.
 Why worry about a potentially problematic will?
-Our lawyer for wills gives you peace of mind by providing comprehensive and customized wills at affordable rates.
+Our wills lawyer gives you peace of mind by providing comprehensive and customized wills at affordable rates.
 When needed, we also strive for an equitable resolution of any disputes when reading a will after your loved one has passed.
 Our attorney for wills guides you through the entire process.
 We determine the best course of action to protect your interests, alleviate any concerns you may have, and ensure your loved one’s wishes are carried out.

 How to Handle Contested Wills

 Sometimes, disputes arise when reading a will.
-If someone challenges it, you need a competent and skilled will contest lawyer to assist you.
+If someone challenges it, you need a competent and skilled contest lawyer to assist you.
 We handle contested wills in a direct yet sensitive manner.
 As your attorney, we actively strive for an equitable resolution of any disputes and have achieved successful resolutions throughout the years.

 Do You Need a Living Will Attorney?